-The product "Signer-1" is a Qualified Electronic Signature Creation Device (QSCD) to provide users with a remote signing functionality which is operated in the secure operational environment of a qualified Trust Service Provider (TSP).
-Signer-1 generates qualified electronic signatures as defined in eIDAS with the legal effects of Article 25.
+The product "Signer-1" is a Qualified Electronic Signature/Seal Creation Device (QSCD) to provide users (i.e., signatories or creators of a seal) with a remote signing and seal creation functionality which is operated in the secure operational environment of a qualified Trust Service Provider (TSP).
+Signer-1 generates qualified electronic signatures and qualified electronic seals as defined in eIDAS with the legal effects of Article 25.